dacap/dacap.github.io/contact.md

 permalink: /contact/
 ---

-You can send me questions and greetings ---insults too--- to my personal email address:
+You can send me questions and greetings ---insults too--- to my email address:
 [{{site.author.email}}](mailto:{{site.author.email}})

 Unfortunately decades of engineering have not solved spam problems, so